egordm/boosters/design/analysis/xgboost_cpp_inference.md

 - `ShouldUseBlock` decides between per-row and per-block traversal based on density.

 ### Transient Array Layout (SoA-ish hot-path)
-- `ProcessArrayTree` / `ArrayTreeLayout` unrolls top tree levels into contiguous arrays for block traversal.
+- `ProcessArrayTree` / `UnrolledTreeLayout` unrolls top tree levels into contiguous arrays for block traversal.
 This reduces pointer chasing and improves prefetch and branch prediction.

 ### Feature Staging & Zero-Copy Viewing
 - `FVec` buffers (per thread) stage feature values for a block.
 They are reused by rows inside the block to avoid repeated decoding.